'A big change' - Tuchel on Chelsea sale

 Last updated on .From the section Chelsea

-Chelsea boss Thomas Tuchel says it has not sunk in that Chelsea owner Roman Abramovich is set to sell the club with the German expecting "a big change".
+Chelsea boss Thomas Tuchel says it has not sunk in that Chelsea owner Roman Abramovich is to sell the club, with the German expecting "a big change".

 The Russian businessman released a statement before the FA Cup fifth-round win at Luton calling it an "incredibly difficult decision to make".